What are Logos and Why are Logos Important?

 The Skyscape IT Logo KIJO created

-A well-designed logo serves as the face of a brand.
-It’s the first impression that customers encounter, making it a vital tool in establishing brand identity and recognition.
+A well-designed logo is the face of a brand.
+It shapes first impressions and plays a vital role in brand recognition and identity.

 Why Are Logos Important?